Shared appreciation mortgage: Parliament

 He also said, "... he is right to point out that a mortgage is one of the biggest financial decisions that a consumer makes.
 Equity release falls into that category too.
 They are very significant financial decisions.
 It is absolutely essential to protect consumers adequately.
-Indeed, I should point out that the FSA is the only statutory regulator in the world, as far as we aware, that has consumer protection as one of its statutory objectives.
+Indeed, I should point out that the FSA is the only statutory regulator in the world, as far as we are aware, that has consumer protection as one of its statutory objectives.
 As he knows, there will be better protection for consumers when the regulation of mortgages and mortgage advice comes into force on 31 October 2004.
 The new regime will give the borrower greater confidence in the decisions that he or she is making."

 During a further debate held in December 2003 in Westminster Hall, the Financial Secretary said, "... the FSA will regulate the selling of mortgages by first legal charges on UK property where at least 40% is residential accommodation to be occupied by the borrower or their immediate family.
 That definition was derived following consultation and is designed to protect loans when a person's home may be at risk as a result of being sold an unsuitable product."